Grid2op/lightsim2grid/build_cmake/README.md

 5) compile the SuiteSparse package: `cmake --build . --config Release`
 6) "install" it (which means: "move the libraries and the header at the right place):
    `cmake --build . --config Release --target install`

+**NB** Some of these files relies on symbolic links "symlink" and you might need root privilege on windows to build them.
+We will try to have a workaround for that at some point.

+**NB** On windows, the anti virus program (*eg* Avast, Windows Defender, MacAffee, etc.) might cause trouble during the compilation.
+You might need to disable it temporarily during the compilation, or to add the proper exception to visual c++, cmake and possibly other programs.